Activity Days and Group Work

 Group Work

-If you are interested in discussing this for children or young people at your school, please get in touch at support@balloonscharity.co.uk.
+Through offering group work, we aim to support more children and young people in an alternative way to one-to-one support.
+If you are interested in discussing this for children or young people in your setting, please get in touch at support@balloonscharity.co.uk.